HenrikSamuelsson/reading-modern-c-3rd-ed/c-jargon.md

 # C Jargon

 C comes with its own set vocabulary used to talk about C coding.
 The book introduces terms from this vocabulary.
-These are here listed in alphabetical order with explanations.
+Some of these terms are here listed in alphabetical order with explanations.

+## A

+**argument**
+The actual value of an parameter passed along in a function call.

 ## C